-All full-time faculty members will be assigned by the Chair of the DON to act as advisors to students enrolled in the Nursing major.
+All full-time faculty members will be assigned by the Dean to act as advisors to students enrolled in the Nursing major.
 Advising duties include ensuring students enroll in the required courses to meet the graduation requirements of their major; advising students of academic policies guiding their satisfactory progress, and; referring students who appear in need non-academic related counseling to the appropriate university support services.